 TitaniumCoder477 Posted August 7, 2018 Share Posted August 7, 2018 1998 Honda Civic EX coupe About 3-4 weeks ago, my A/C clutch went out, blowing burn smell into the cabin, and causing a noise like the bearing had also gone.
 I put the vehicle on a jack stand and pulled the tire off for easy access.
 I dropped the compressor and removed the pulley and clutch.
 The bearing was sticking a bit and had burn marks on it.
 The clutch was burnt out.
 I was going to replace just those parts, but in the end I decided to do without for the foreseeable future.
 So today (3-4 weeks later), I screwed down the compressor again and tied up the belt (using zip ties) so it would be impossible to catch or snag on anything, just in case I wanted to replace the compressor in a few weeks.
 So just to be clear on this point, I do NOT have the bad clutch on.
 It is completely removed and in my tool shed.
 The pulley is NOT on either.
 I believe I can do this without a problem because the A/C belt only drives the A/C, nothing else.
 The compressor is disconnected from the electric lead, so effectively the compressor is just sitting in place to keep the A/C system closed.
 My goal now is to just get the Honda on the road again, even without A/C. Well, it won't start.
 Starter turns over fine.
 Just had the battery tested too just in case it wasn't producing enough charge for a spark.
 Spark plugs have gas on them, indicating fuel is not a problem.
 I cleaned up the cap and rotor which were replaced a year or two ago.
 Brand new spark plug wires.
 I measured the ohms on the spark plugs and they are between 0.43 and 0.4 when cold.
 Car makes like it wants to start.
 I step on the gas pedal a bit, and it makes like it wants to start even more.
 But just won't catch and roar to life.
 I tested for spark, and have spark on all four plugs.
 I'm at a loss and open to suggestions.
-Quote Link to comment Share on other sites More sharing options...
+Link to comment Share on other sites More sharing options...

 Recommended Posts